 8. Accept your jealous daughter-in-law won’t change

-Despite your several attempts if your daughter-in-law doesn’t wish to change her behaviour, there are high chances that it is because that’s how she is.
-She is a jealous daughter-in-law that’s it.
+Despite your several attempts if your daughter-in-law doesn’t wish to change her behavior, there are high chances that it is because that’s how she is.
+She is a jealous daughter-in-law, that’s it.
 After a point in time, you will realize that you can’t change her.

 You need to accept that nobody is perfect and your son may not have made the best choice for the family.
 People have different ideas on family values.
 However, if she’s keeping your son happy at least, then it’s time to accept reality and make peace with her jealous nature.
-Sometimes, this is the best thing to keep things peaceful at home.
+Sometimes, this is the best thing to keep things calm at home.

 Every family has problems at home.
 Sometimes it’s a jealous mother-in-law and sometimes it’s the jealous daughter-in-law.
 The thing to keep in mind here is that your family should be your top priority.

 Your daughter-in-law might be controlling and possessive but you have to ensure that you do not make her feel insecure.
-Try to be friends with her and make her comfortable in the new family and soon she would realise you mean well.
+Try to be friends with her and make her comfortable in the new family and soon she would realize that you mean well.

-Dealing with a narcissistic person is not easy because they are only thinking of themselves.
-In that case you need to let go.
+Dealing with a narcissist is not easy because they are only thinking of themselves.
+In that case, you need to let go.
 Let your son be happy with your daughter-in-law and you be happy with a few weekend visits from them.

-She wouldn’t want to take your advice, would try to ensure your son doesn’t listen to you either, would run her own home as differently as possible from yours and would be lukewarm with you when you meet.
+She wouldn’t want to take your advice, would try to ensure your son doesn’t listen to you either, would run her own home as differently as possible from yours, and would be lukewarm with you when you meet.
 When your daughter-in-law turns your son against you, that too is a sign she dislikes you.